protocol/nft-website/docs/tutorial/mint-nftstorage-polygon.md

 `string memory tokenURI` is a URL that should resolve to a JSON document that describes the NFT's metadata.
 In our case it's already stored on NFT.Storage.
 We can use the returned IPFS link to the metadata JSON file during the execution of the method.

 Inside the method, we increment the counter to receive a new unique identifier for our NFT.
-Then we call the methods provided by the base contract from OpenZepellin to mint the NFT to the recipient with the newly created identifier and setting the URI of the metadata.
+Then we call the methods provided by the base contract from OpenZeppelin to mint the NFT to the recipient with the newly created identifier and setting the URI of the metadata.
 The method returns the unique identifier after execution.

 #### Deploy the smart contract to Polygon